pydata/bottleneck/doc/source/reference.rst

 Non-reduce
 ----------

-Functions that do not reduce the input array.
+Functions that do not reduce the input array and do not take `axis` as input.

 ------------